boredsquirrel/Linux/KDE/Kwin Window Rules.md

 wmclassmatch=1
 ```

----

 ## Fix COSMIC Terminal

-By default, it shows a **"winit"** window with no content.
+By default, it shows a "winit" window with no content.
 You can hide it easily from the panel.

 ```ini
 [336d0b17-c70b-4f6f-8a89-e825f0aaf410]